Hot Springs State Park

 Hot Springs State Park is a public recreation area in Thermopolis, Wyoming, known for its hot springs, which flow at a constant temperature of 135 F. The state park offers free bathing at the State Bath House, where temperatures are moderated to a therapeutic 104 F. The petroglyph site at Legend Rock, some 25 miles away, is also part of the park.
 The park is managed by the Wyoming Division of State Parks and Historic Sites.

 History

+Travertine formations and limestone that empty into the Bighorn River near Hellie's TePee Pools and Spa.

 The land on which the state park sits was a cession agreement, and the ceded portion was purchased from the Eastern Shoshone by the federal government in 1896, when Indian Inspector James McLaughlin negotiated a purchase price of $60,000 for a 100 sqmi of the Shoshone reservation.
 A 1 sqmi of that land was released to the state in 1897 which became Wyoming's first state park, known as Big Horn Hot Springs State Reserve.

 A small herd of bison was established in 1916.